Rick Robey: Louisiana state championship and accolades

 As a high school senior, Robey led the Brother Martin Crusaders to win the Louisiana Class AAAA basketball state championship 67–56 over district rival Holy Cross.
 Robey scored twice in the last 39 seconds of the game, earning a total of 21 points and 18 rebounds during the game.
 Robey was voted Most Valuable Player of the state AAAA championship game.

 Robey was voted Most Valuable Player in Louisiana for scoring 51 points and 38 rebounds during the tournament by the reporters and broadcasters who covered the games.
 Robey was named the Top Twenty tournament's "Outstanding Player" by the Louisiana Sports Writers Association.
 Robey was a unanimous selection to the Louisiana All-State basketball team.

 National honors

 In 1974 Robey was named to the All American Basketball Squad by Coach & Athlete magazine.
-Robey was selected to the Orlando Sentinel's Dixie Dozen and All-Southern teams.
+Robey was selected to the Orlando Sentinels Dixie Dozen and All-Southern teams.

 Robey was named one of "The Nation's Top 25" high school basketball players by the St. Petersburg Times.

 Robey was also selected to All-Star teams by Basketball News, Basketball Weekly and Parade magazine as well as chosen for the Family Weekly College Coaches All-Future team, Sporting News "Super Twenty" team and the Senior Scholastic All-American team.